seahax/devcontainer/README.md

 Initialization tasks are similar to adding additional commands to the the dev container `onCreateCommand` hook, but with the following differences:

 - Tools and basic configs are setup first.
+- Init tasks are run inside a (non-interactive) login shell.
 - Init tasks are run serially (when run automatically on container creation).
-- Tasks can also be executed manually.
+- Init tasks can also be executed manually.
 - Task ordering is configurable (alphabetical by default).

-The init tasks are run inside a (non-interactive) login shell.

 ## ZSH Configuration